27 Weeks Pregnant: Get Ready for More Action in Your Belly

 “Enjoy your last weeks of pre-baby freedom.
 Do all the things you probably won't have time for – movies, facials, romantic dinners with your partner – once your little one is here, you won’t get a chance to do this for a while,” shares Yashika Khanna, a new mom.

-“I became so forgetful during my last trimester that I forgot my mom’s birthday.
+“I became so forgetful during the last trimester that I forgot about my mom’s birthday.
 Pregnancy hormones play havoc on your memory.
 It’s best to jot down all the important things and dates, to avoid the guilt trip,” shares Shivani Khanna.

 Seasonal Pregnancy Care

 Pregnancy requires care, despite any season, but sometimes you need extra attention.